 We won’t go into Glyphosate in depth in this guide, because its uses are quite limited when it comes to your lawn at home.

 Prevention is better than a cure right?
 For sure!
 Let’s take a look at ways to prevent Dandelions from invading your lawn in the first place.

 Use a Pre-emergent

 When to use this method: Late winter

 What is a pre-emergent?
 Well it’s a chemical that is applied to your lawn and stops dandelion seeds (or other weeds) from growing.
 Many people think that pre-emergent herbicides stop the seeds growing all together, this is not the case.
 What is does do is applies a barrier to the soil that kills the weeds before they emerge from the ground.

 When targeting dandelions, pre-emergents should be applied during late winter.
 The timing of applying a pre-emergent to your lawn is critical as it only stops dandelions from growing when they are in the seed stage and before they are visible in your lawn.

-    The following herbicides are popular pre-emergents:
+The following herbicides are other popular pre-emergents: